-3.7 There are a number of important points to be read from these figures, which are expanded on in the guidelines.
+There are a number of important points to be read from these figures, which are expanded on in the WHO guidelines.
 First, the WHO recognizes the existence of vulnerable groups and acknowledges the existence of individual differences in noise sensitivity.
-Second, health begins to be degraded between 30 and 40 dB.
-Third, 30 dB is the level that can be considered "safe".
-Lastly, 40 dB and above can be considered "unsafe".